fabricecordelieres/IJ-Plugin_MetroloJ/README.md

 Mount the coverslip on the slide by using the mounting medium.
 In case of non setting media, the coverslip should be sealed onto the slide using nail polish, while avoiding the latter to come under the coverslip.

 NB: Other methods exists in order to produce beads slides, involving dilution in ethanol and leaving the suspension to evaporate.
 In this case, tests of higher beads dilution might be required.
-Please note that already prepared beads slides are commercially available (see
-[FocalCheck Fluorescent Microspheres Size Kit mounted on slide, Ref.
-F-24633 (6$\mu$m beads) and Ref.
-F-24634 (15$\mu$m beads)](http://probes.invitrogen.com/media/pis/mp07234.pdf)).
-However,
-this kind of preparation doesn't always match with the real *in situ* resolution as the mounting medium might be different from the one used in everyday acquisitions.
+Please note that already prepared beads slides are commercially available (see [FocalCheck Fluorescent Microspheres Size Kit mounted on slide, Ref.
+F-24633 (6 µm beads) and Ref.
+F-24634 (15 µm beads)](http://probes.invitrogen.com/media/pis/mp07234.pdf)).
+However, this kind of preparation doesn't always match with the real *in situ* resolution as the mounting medium might be different from the one used in everyday acquisitions.

 #### How to acquire the image ?

-The following chart (see fig.
-[\[fig:gcoar-flowImg\]](#fig:gcoar-flowImg)) summarises the procedure for optimal image acquisition, in order to determine the co-alignement quality on a confocal microscope.
+The following chart (see fig. [\[fig:gcoar-flowImg\]](#fig:gcoar-flowImg)) summarises the procedure for optimal image acquisition, in order to determine the co-alignement quality on a confocal microscope.

 ### What does it do ?